Plant with leaves dark green and brown stems

 Distinguishing Characteristics

-This is a small erect shrub usually 1.5 to 2m in height but can grow to 3m tall.
-It has brown and woody branches with many lenticels (holes for gasesous exchange).
+This is an erect shrub usually 1.5 to 2m in height but can grow to 3m tall.
+It has brown and woody branches with many lenticels (small raised corky spots for gasesous exchange).
 These leniticels make the bark look spotted.

 Leaves are oblong, narrow, dark glossy green and up to 6cm in length.
 The leaf margins are finely toothed and undulating.
 Leaves are alternate.
 Leaf stalks are short.
 New growth has a bronze tinge.